The boundary of linear subvarieties: Introduction

 There exists a forgetful map $p:\MSDS\to\WYSIC$ by sending a multi-scale differential to its top level piece.
 In \Cref{sec:bdWYSI} we will see that our results quickly imply \Cref{thm:WYSImain}.
 The crucial observation is that $p$ has compact fibers.
 In the presence of simple poles and multiple levels, the description of the tangent space to the boundary in $\MSDS$ is much more involved than \Cref{thm:WYSImain}, and the complete description is given by ~\Cref{prop:CoordFree}.

-The proofs in \cite{MirzakhaniWrightWYSIWYG, ChenWrightWYSIWYG} use the theory of cylinder deformations and thus only work for affine invariant submanifolds, our results on the other hand work for linear subvarieties with arbitrary coefficients and in meromorphic strata, provided that they are algebraic.
+The proofs in \cite{MirzakhaniWrightWYSIWYG, ChenWrightWYSIWYG} use the theory of cylinder deformations and thus only work for affine invariant submanifolds in strata of holomorphic differentials, our results on the other hand work for linear subvarieties with arbitrary coefficients and in meromorphic strata, provided that they are algebraic.
+In particular \Cref{thm:WYSImain} is true for arbitrary linear subvarieties in meromorphic strata.